Mugen Souls: Gameplay

+Release

+The Nintendo Switch port was released by Eastasiasoft on April 27, 2023.

 Reception

 The game was met with mixed reviews.
-It holds a score of 55/100 on Metacritic.
+The PlayStation 3 versio received "mixed or average" reviews according to review aggregator Metacritic.

 Sequel

 Mugen Souls Z is the sequel to Mugen Souls, released in Japan on 25 April 2013, North America on 20 May 2014 and Europe on 23 May 2014 for the PlayStation 3.
 The protagonist is Syrma, a goddess aiming to stop an awkward ancient threat.
 Gameplay aspects include level caps of 9,999, large mecha, and billion-point damage.
+A Nintendo Switch port was released in September 2023 release.